Classification: Monoclonal Antibody

 How to Take Ofatumumab

 Ofatumumab is given by intravenous (IV, into a vein) infusion.
-Patients receive 12 doses over 7 months (8 weekly doses, followed by 4 weeks off therapy, followed by 4 monthly doses).
-It may take several hours or longer to receive your first dose of ofatumumab.
+Patients typically receive 12 doses over 7 months (8 weekly doses, followed by 4 weeks off therapy, followed by 4 monthly doses).
 You will receive premedication with oral steroids, acetaminophen, and anti-histamine to prevent an infusion reaction.
-Depending on how you tolerate the medication, you may receive subsequent doses more quickly.

 Possible Side Effects of Ofatumumab